 With a moratorium policy, you are only required to provide a limited amount of medical information, usually just a few yes or no medical questions.
 One of the benefits of a moratorium policy is that it will commence far quicker in comparison to a fully underwritten policy.
 Applying for a moratorium policy is often far more convenient, however you will not have absolute clarity on what you are covered for as your application will not have been fully medically assessed.

-Medical conditions for which you have sought advice or treatment within the last 5 years will be excluded, however, those exclusions are removed, so long as you have not received any treatment, advice or medication for a period of 2 years or more (from the date that you take out a policy).
+Medical conditions for which you have sought advice or treatment within the last 5 years and deemed pre existing will be excluded, however, those exclusions are removed, so long as you have not received any treatment, advice or medication for a period of 2 years or more (from the date that you take out a policy).

-To complicate matters slightly further, there are different types of moratorium definition which we go into more detail below.
+To complicate matters slightly further, there are different types of moratorium definitions which we go into more detail below.

 Full medical underwriting explained